 handcrafted jewelry imbued with meaning and symbolism

 Shortly after I created my first nature inspired jewelry collection, my father passed away unexpectedly.
 Consequently, I began to think about my work in a different way.
 Years earlier, as an art student in college, I was inspired by the work of Joseph Cornell, and his treatment of fragments of once loved objects.
-I found the language of plants and flowers in paintings and tapestries from a bygone era enchanting.
+I found the language of plants and flowers in paintings and tapestries from bygone eras enchanting.
 The idea of reliquaries, memorial jewelry, and sentimental jewelry from antiquity left an impression on me, and rested quietly in the back of my mind.

 As part of reconciling my dad’s passing, I started making handwriting jewelry.
 I took the word “love” from a note he had written, and incorporated it into a ring for my sister.
 From that gift my own interpretation of memorial jewelry featuring handwriting began to germinate.
 The handwriting collection was embraced with unexpected gratitude, warmth, and adoration.